leahkemp/ont_human_workflow/README.md

 ## General info

 Here we are implementing a generic workflow for processing ONT sequencing data (human).
-This work is based on the work of Miles Benton and the Singapore - New Zealand Applications Project Support Team, Oxford Nanopore Technologies.
+This work is based on a current best practice workflow implemented by [Miles Benton](https://github.com/sirselim) and the Singapore - New Zealand Applications Project Support Team, [Oxford Nanopore Technologies](https://github.com/nanoporetech).
 Here we are adapting the original scripts to run on ESR's production network, including deploying to slurm.
 Running this analysis on other compute infrastructures is not supported by the code/documentation in this repository, but is certainly possible and achievable with some bioinformatics knowledge.
 See the original work this repository is based on in the [./docs/original_work/workflow_outline/](./docs/original_work/workflow_outline/) directory.

 ## Workflow overview